freibergs/freibergs/README.md

 ### 🛠️ Skills

-- **HTML5** 🌐
-  2 years of experience.
-Developed various websites and portfolios using HTML5, including API integration and semantic elements.

-- **CSS** 🎨
-  4 years of experience.
-Created and improved designs for numerous websites using CSS3 animations and building responsive designs.

 - **PHP** 🐘
   5 years of experience.
 Built several dynamic web projects using PHP in diverse ways.